Burkina Faso President Kabore Wins Re-election In Landslide - UrduPoint

 Eddie Komboigo, the champion of ousted president Blaise Campaore's party, came second in Sunday's vote with 15.48 percent of the ballot.

-He was followed in the 13-candidate field by Zephirin Diabre, considered by pundits to be the best-placed opposition hopeful, with 12.46 percent.
+He was followed in the 13-candidate field by Zephirin Diabre, considered by pundits to be the best-placed opposition hopeful, with 12.46 percent of votes cast.

 Speaking shortly after CENI's announcement, Kabore offered an olive branch to the opposition, which has criticised the election as flawed.